eivindsimonsen/todo-app/README.md

 # EAS todo app

 > I wanted to learn more about using firebase as a database to store todos.
-The project has full CRUD support with firebase.
+The project has full CRUD support and login authentication with firebase.
 > Live demo [_here_](https://eas-todos-app.netlify.app/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents